Kitisplode/minecraftMod-golemFirstStone/README.md

 ---

 Features currently planned for future updates:
-+ Add the flame inside of First of Diorite's head lol
 + Add some interactions between the Firsts and the villagers, similar to the Iron Golem.
 + Maybe some of the other golems from other Minecraft spinoffs?
 + Some refinement in how to spawn golems to make it more... interesting?